 Brand TruSens has brought to the fore some peculiarities in design.
 Even for bloggers like us these things lend the much needed change from seeing the same bland set of features in air purifiers.
 Right from unboxing the TruSens air purifier to using it for about a week, this post would give you a deep insight.
-For your information, I am using the TruSens Z-2000 air purifier.
+For your information, I have actively used the TruSens Z-2000 air purifier before writing this review.
 It is the ‘middle’ model out of the three model lineup TruSens has rolled out.
 The other two being Z-1000 and the flagship Z-3000 for small and large rooms respectively.
 TruSens Z-1000 is for small rooms upto 250 sq.ft while Z-3000 can handle 750 sq.ft areas.

 UNBOXING TRUSENS AIR PURIFIER

 My TruSens Air purifier was delivered in a well-secured package.
 As is customary for delicate electronics, the packaging was quite good.
 The box was received in good shape and the air purifier along with the accessories were nicely packed inside.
 Everyone knows how some courier service delivery boys treat their consignments.
 Good packaging gives an assurance that even if some mishandling took place in transit, the device would be safe.
 I received my air purifier in perfect condition, Thanking God for that!

 - One power cable (6 feet)

 - TruSens HEPA/Carbon composite filter, the UV bulb comes already installed.